Let It Flow (Dave Mason album)

-Let It Flow is a solo album by Dave Mason, released in 1977.
+Let It Flow is the sixth solo studio album by Dave Mason, released in 1977.
 Let It Flow was Mason’s biggest selling album while on Columbia Records.
 Mason was joined on the album by a variety of guest musicians.
 The album reached #37 on the Billboard 200, lasting 49 weeks on the chart.
 The song "We Just Disagree" reached number #12 on the Billboard charts in the US and was the record's major commercial success.
 Other charting singles from this album are "So High (Rock Me Baby and Roll Me Away)" and "Let It Go, Let It Flow", which reached #89 and #45 in the US respectively.